Mysten Incubation

 Boot a stack and stay attached until interrupted.

 Lifecycle: attached.
 Side effects: write.
 Docker: yes.
-Options: --json, --app <name>, --stack <name>, --state-dir <path>, --verbose, --config <path>, --network <name>, --renderer <tui|plain|silent>.
+Options: --json, --app <name>, --stack <name>, --state-dir <path>, --verbose, --config <path>, --network <name>, --renderer <tui|plain|silent>, --from-snapshot <name-or-id>, --snapshot-cache <name>, --snapshot-stale <warn|block|clean-start>.

 devstack apply [options]